khornlund/resume/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+user_groups: []
-- Researchers
-- Visitors
 ---

-Karl Hornlund is a Machine Learning Engineer at the Australian Institute for Machine Learning.

-He develops applied machine learning solutions for customers in industry and government, often as part of a multidisciplinary team of researchers and subject matter experts.
+I'm a Machine Learning Engineer at the Australian Institute for Machine Learning, where I develop applied machine learning solutions for customers in industry and government.